KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Getting-Started.md

 ### How to set up KeyboardKit for a Keyboard extension

-To set up KeyboardKit for a keyboard, first inherit ``KeyboardInputViewController`` instead of `UIInputViewController`:
+To set up KeyboardKit in a keyboard, first inherit ``KeyboardInputViewController`` instead of `UIInputViewController`:

 ```swift
 class KeyboardController: KeyboardInputViewController {}